prataprc/prataprc.github.io.v1/_contents/compute-machines.rst

 fast ISA_ and efficient way to move data between memory and processor.

-RISC_ - did show us on how to pack a processor efficiently and make it fast via pipelining, branch prediction et al..
+RISC_ - did show us on how to pack a processor efficiently and make it fast via pipe-lining, branch prediction et al..

 Btw, processor got faster while memory lagged behind.

-Cache, build with costly high speed SRAMS, was added that would bridge the gap between processor and memory.
+Cache, build with costly high speed SRAM, was added that would bridge the gap between processor and memory.

 That brings us to how the fastest machines are built,